This article explains how to pair, unpair, and disconnect a Bluetooth device in Windows 11.

-This post shows students and new users steps to pair, unpair, and disconnect a Bluetooth device to or from Windows 11.
+Bluetooth is a wireless technology that connects your computers, smartphones, and mobile devices to nearby Bluetooth-enabled devices.
 Windows 11 supports Bluetooth on devices with Bluetooth chips or attached using an external USB with the correct drivers.

 With Bluetooth connections, you can stream music, connect to devices like speakers, headphones, keyboards, and mice, send data, and easily communicate with nearby devices.

-Windows will turn on Bluetooth automatically once detected.
+Windows will turn on Bluetooth automatically once it is detected.
 If Bluetooth is not automatically turned on or enabled in Windows 11, it may have been turned off or disabled using a physical button or from the settings pane.

 Whatever the case, you’ll need Bluetooth enabled in Windows 11 to connect or allow connections from other Bluetooth-enabled devices.

-How to Turn Bluetooth On or Off in Windows 11 – Website for Students
+How to Turn Bluetooth On or Off in Windows 11

 How to connect Bluetooth devices to Windows 11